Floquet analysis of a superradiant many-qutrit refrigerator: Methods

 \subsection{Floquet-Redfield equation}

 The Floquet-Redfield master equation relies on the same interaction picture (bold symbols) as the Floquet-Lindblad master equation, with the exception that no secular approximation is performed (see App.~\ref{APP:redfield}).
-Already for undriven systems, the Redfield equation~\cite{redfield1965} is in general not of Lindblad form, but for weak system-reservoir couplings it must nevertheless preserve the system density matrix properties~\cite{hartmann2020a} and must also yield a thermodynamically consistent description~\cite{esposito2010b}.
+Already for undriven systems, the Redfield equation~\cite{redfield1965} is in general not of Lindblad form, but for weak system-reservoir couplings it approximately preserves the system density matrix properties~\cite{hartmann2020a} and yields a thermodynamically consistent description~\cite{esposito2010b}.
 Indeed, artifacts arising from the secular approximation are well-known for undriven systems (see e.g.~\cite{maekelae2013a,strasberg2018a,trushechkin2021a}) but have also been observed for driven ones~\cite{hone2009a,restrepo2018a,restrepo2019a,luo2020a}.
 In the Schr\"odinger picture, the Floquet-Redfield equation can be written as